 Since social videos are 1200% more likely to be shared than text or image posts combined, they naturally have a higher organic reach.
 This gives you the ability to reach individuals who are second or third connections.

 Drive traffic to your website or LinkedIn profile

-Similar to articles on LinkedIn, when uploading video, you can include links to your business or personal website to drive traffic.
-You should also always remember to include a call-to-action (CTA).
-Again, like articles, this can be as simple as asking your audience to interact further on your post.
+Similar to articles on LinkedIn, when uploading a video, you can include links to your business or personal website to drive traffic.
+You should also always remember to include a call to action (CTA).
+Again, like articles, this can be as simple as asking your audience to interact further with your post.

 Get started with B2B SaaS video

 What are you hoping to achieve by diving into video production?
 Identify your key metrics of success so you know what you’re working towards.
 Otherwise, you are producing with no direction.

 ACCELITY VIDEO MARKETING TIP: